i am, that i am,

 threads pieces intersections multitudes

-art begins at the point of resistance, where resistance is overcome. to guide my creative and critical processes, i have devised a collection of foundational texts that set in motion my progression and expansion. these are dynamic, living documents — they are meant to reflect the ever-changing nature of my values, ethics, and understandings of my praxis as i also grow and change. they are the physical manifestation of what it means to be a human finding ways to navigate through the horrors, pain, joy, and persistence of our experience.
+art begins at the point of resistance, where resistance is overcome. to guide my creative and critical processes, i have devised a collection of foundational texts that set in motion my progression and expansion. these are dynamic, living documents meant to reflect the ever-changing nature of my values, ethics, and understandings of my praxis.. they are physical manifestations of what it means to be a human finding ways to navigate through the horrors, pain, joy, and persistence of our experience.

 guidelines and ideas for the audience of how to think through and engage with my content. this document is not a straightline or an absolute, but rather an exploration in what it means to see and engage with work from the perspective of the person creating, and their intentions